weymanf/construct-pcf-metrics/readme.md

 Units have four kind of files (that construct cares about):

-* `readme.md` - Describes why this unit is included in construct.
+* `README.md` - Describes why this unit is included in construct.
 * `install.sh` - A shell script which installs the unit.
-* `verify-install.sh` - A shell script which exits with zero when the unit is installed.
+* `verify-install.sh` - (Optional) A shell script which exits with zero when the unit is installed.
 * `deps` - A file which lists the dependencies this unit has on other units.

 Run your unit with `install-unit unit-name`.
 Run all units with `construct`.